Aayush0079/DBMS-ONESHOP/readme.md

 # Online website for buying and selling -Oneshope

--(undergoing)
+-(Ongoing)
- -This project is undergoing under professor Dr.Ashok Sairam
+ -This project is Ongoing under professor Dr.Ashok Sairam